-This course will cover introduction to dental radiography and equipment, production and evaluation of dental radiographs, extraoral and digital radiography and laboratory material & techniques.
+This course will cover introduction to dental radiography and equipment, production, and evaluation of dental radiographs, extraoral and digital radiography and laboratory material & techniques.
 Students should anticipate 36 hours or more outside preparation for this class.

-DA203 Dental Specialties
+DA203 Dental Specialties 4 quarter credits 48 clock hours

 This course will cover dental specialties that students may encounter in their careers.
-Some topics covered are: endodontic, oral and maxillofacial surgery, oral pathology, orthodontics, pediatric dentistry, periodontics, and fixed prosthodontics.
+Some topics covered are endodontic, oral, and maxillofacial surgery, oral pathology, orthodontics, pediatric dentistry, periodontics, and fixed prosthodontics.
 Students should anticipate 36 hours or more outside preparation for this class.

-DA204 Expanded Duties Dental Assisting
+DA204 Expanded Duties Dental Assisting 4 quarter credits 48 clock hours